-Few users know that with the launchMacOS High Sierra, Apple also introduced a localization service for MacBook, MacBook Pro, Air
+Few users know that with the launch macOS High Sierra, Apple has also introduced a location service for devices MacBook, MacBook Pro, Air

-In "Security & Privacy"We go to the tab"Privacy"Then select"Locations"From the left menu.
-I pressed on the lock in the bottom left corner si we enter the system password to unlock options.
+In "Security & Privacy"Let's go to the tab"Privacy", Then select"Rentals”From the menu on the left.
+We press the lock in the bottom left corner si we enter the system password to unlock options.

 From here you can watch and delete the locations.

 This option is not new for Apple.
 The devices iPhone and iPad also have this option and given the greater mobility, there you will find stored a much larger number of locations.